savonet/book/language.md

 list.assoc("title", m)
 ```

 will return `"Fly me"`, i.e. the value associated to `"title"`.
-The `default`
-argument is the value (here the empty string) which will be returned in the case
-where the key is not found.
-Since this is so useful, we have a special notation
+Since this is so
-for the above function, and it is equivalent to write
+useful, we have a special notation for the above function, and it is equivalent
+to write

 ```liquidsoap
 m["title"]